 Water is deemed ‘hard’ when it contains dissolved calcium, magnesium, lime, and chalk.
 If these dissolved minerals total more than 1 grain per gallon of water, it’s considered to be hard water.

-Pretty much every territory of the USA has hard water, which is a relief.
-Purely soft water is undrinkable due to high sodium content.
-It would be pouring seawater from the tap.
-However, there is a sliding scale of hardness:
+Almost every territory of the U.S. has hard water.
+Completely soft water is undrinkable due to its high sodium content.
+It would be like pouring sea water from the tap.
+There is a sliding scale of hardness:

 - 1 – 2 Grains per Gallon (GPG) – Slightly Hard